Skip advert

 Advertisement - Article continues below

 A kerbweight of just over 1,900kg for the front-wheel drive model is pretty good for an electric vehicle (the AWD version is 90kg heavier), and the car absorbs shocks and bumps well while remaining stable in corners.
-The steering is well weighted, if not buzzing with feedback.
+The steering is well weighted, if not buzzing with feedback that’s typical of electric-assisted steering.
+The latter came in handy during our test drive in a particularly heavy downpour because we didn’t experience any unpleasant tugging at the wheel while driving through standing water.

 Motorway driving and long-distance comfort

 A slippery shape helps the bZ4X to deliver hushed refinement at higher speeds.
-There’s hardly any wind or road noise, while the suspension continues to deliver a pliant ride even at the national limit.
+We didn’t find much in the way of wind or road noise in the pre-facelift bZ4X, while the suspension continues to deliver a pliant ride even at the national limit.
+The latest version includes additional noise-dampening measures, such as acoustic glazing on the front windows, more foam insulation, and integrated noise-silencing material in the floor to help keep unwanted sounds at bay.

 "The Toyota is better resolved than the Skoda Enyaq, although the front-wheel-drive configuration and spiky electric power delivery mean torque steer is present, whereas the rear-drive Skoda sprints away without fuss." - Dean Gibson, senior test editor.